fabmax/physx-jni/README.md

 Java JNI bindings for Nvidia [PhysX 5.1](https://github.com/NVIDIA-Omniverse/PhysX).

+The PhysX 5.1 bindings are still very much work in progress and not yet contain all parts of the SDK.
+You may want to use the [PhysX 4 bindings](https://github.com/fabmax/physx-jni/tree/physx4) instead.

 ## How to use
-The library is available on maven central, so you can easily add this to your build.gradle:
+There is a SNAPSHOT build available on Sonatype, so you can easily add this to your build.gradle:
 ```
 repositories {
     maven { url = uri("https://oss.sonatype.org/content/repositories/snapshots") }
 }
 dependencies {
     // java bindings
-    implementation("de.fabmax:physx-jni:2.0.0-SNAPSHOT")
+    implementation("de.fabmax:physx-jni:2.0.2-SNAPSHOT")

     // native libraries, you can add the one matching your system or all
-    runtimeOnly("de.fabmax:physx-jni:2.0.0-SNAPSHOT:natives-windows")
-    runtimeOnly("de.fabmax:physx-jni:2.0.0-SNAPSHOT:natives-linux")
+    runtimeOnly("de.fabmax:physx-jni:2.0.2-SNAPSHOT:natives-windows")
+    runtimeOnly("de.fabmax:physx-jni:2.0.2-SNAPSHOT:natives-linux")
 }
 ```

 ## Library Coverage

-The bindings include most major parts of the PhysX SDK:
+This is still work in progress, but the bindings already include many major parts of the PhysX SDK:
 - [x] Basics
     - Static and dynamic actors
     - All geometry types (box, capsule, sphere, plane, convex mesh, triangle mesh and height field)